 A lot goes into creating the ideal environment for a freshwater angelfish (who's scientific name is Pterophyllum) from species and tank measurements to plant materials and centerpieces.
 You’ll also need to consider the typical angelfish diet, potential health risks, and compatible tank mates.
 In this guide on rare freshwater angelfish, and how to care for them we will be explaining how to set up your aquarium to give your angelfish the best possible life.

 Different Species of Freshwater Angelfish

-The first thing to bear in mind if you’re considering bringing home one or several freshwater angelfish is that there are several different species of freshwater angelfish, all with their own unique traits.
+The first thing to bear in mind if you’re considering bringing home one or several rare freshwater angelfish is that there are several different species of freshwater angelfish, all with their own unique traits.